hyssostech/sketch-thru-plan-sdk-net/samples/ScenarioSample/README.md

 }
 ```

-The optional `CancellationToken` parameter provides means to establish a time out.
+The optional `CancellationToken` parameter provides means to establish a time out, or otherwise allow
+for ongoing operations to be terminated.
 If not successfully completed before the set cancellation time, a `OperationCanceledException` is thrown.
-If no token is provided, then a 10 seconds default is used.
+If no token is provided, then a 10 seconds default timeout is used.
 This is enough for regular STP operations,
 but may not be sufficient for scenario operations, where a larger volume of entities has to be processed.

 In this sample, a common timeout message is displayed for any of the scenario operations, within the